A Complete Finite Axiomatisation of the Equational Theory of Common Meadows

 \begin{definition} A $\Sigma$-algebra $A$ is $\Sigma$-{\em minimal} if it is generated by the constants and operations named in its signature $\Sigma$.
 A {\em data type} is a $\Sigma$-minimal algebra.
 An {\em abstract data type} is an isomorphism class of a data type. \end{definition}

-Algebras can be \textit{expanded} by adding new constants and operations to their signature.
-Algebras can be \textit{extended} by adding new elements to their carriers.
-Combining expansions and extensions in some order comprises what we call \textit{enlargements} of an algebra.
+\begin{definition} An $\Sigma$-algebra $A$ can be {\em expanded} by adding: (i) new constant and operation symbols to its signature to create a new signature $\Sigma_{+}$ and (ii) interpretations of the constants and operation symbols to the algebra to create a new $\Sigma_{+}$-algebra $A_{+}$.
+An $\Sigma$-algebra $A$ can be \textit{extended} by adding new elements to its carriers, and defining its operators on them, to make a new algebra $A^+$, which may use signature $\Sigma$ or may have new constant symbols added to $\Sigma$ to form a new signature $\Sigma^+$ for $A^+$.
+Combining expansions and extensions in some order constitutes what we call an \textit{enlargement} of an algebra. \end{definition}

 Consider the following general method of enlarging an algebra with $\bot$.

 \begin{definition} Consider the algebra

 of signature $\Sigma$.
 Suppose $\bot \notin A$ and let